 This Monday Questia Group focuses on attitudes towards the environment.
 Namely, we are interested in finding out whether the environment and its protection are considered important issues to Romanians, as well as whom they think is responsible for protecting the environment.
-Our research was made through an online survey on our platform www.questia.ro covering 703 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 703 respondents, with a plus or minus 4% margin of error.
 The survey was active between 9 and 10 March 2017.
 Our findings are presented below.

 Our survey had as a starting point the last special Eurobarometer – Attitudes of European citizens towards the environment - conducted in 28 Member States of the European Union between the 26th of April and the 11th of May 2014 by TNS Opinion & Social, at the request of the Directorate-General for Environment.
 According to the survey, for most Europeans, the acutest concerns relate to:

 - pollution of both air and water,